Master of Laws (LLM) in Law, Technology, and Entrepreneurship

 Cornell Tech’s Master of Laws in Law, Technology, and Entrepreneurship is the first degree of its kind in the world.
 It’s a year-long immersion in innovation, creativity and new business development that will have you learning side-by-side with designers, engineers and business students.
 Working together in teams, you’ll create new products for existing businesses in the Product Studio and develop your own new business in the Startup Studio.
 You’ll also have ample opportunity to network with the vibrant community of investors, business leaders and entrepreneurial faculty members that only a city like New York and a university like Cornell can provide.

-[This program] will allow young lawyers to hit the ground running and provide value to their employers and to their clients, literally from day one.”
+This program enables young lawyers to hit the ground running and provide value to their employers and to their clients, literally from day one.

 The Master of Laws in Law, Technology and Entrepreneurship is for practicing attorneys or recent law graduates who want to further hone their legal and leadership skills in the heart of New York City’s ever-evolving technology and entrepreneurship ecosystem.